ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 {% capture callout %}
 For this analysis, we will be using geostatistical data, also known as marked points.
 This is one of the most common type of spatial data.
 It includes points (with associated coordinates), which have a value attached, which is generally the measurement of the response variable we are interested here.
 The idea is that these points are the realisation of a smooth spatial process that happens everywhere in space, and the points are just samples of this process (we will never be able to sample the entire process as there are infinite points in the continuous space).

-A classic example would be soil Ph: this is a property of the soil and it exist everywhere, but we will only measure it at some locations.
-By linking the values we have collected with other measurements we could find out that soil Ph is dependent on precipitation level, or vegetation type, and (with enough information) we could be able to reconstruct the underlying spatial process.
+__A classic example would be soil Ph: this is a property of the soil and it exists everywhere, but we will only measure it at some locations.
+By linking the values we have collected with other measurements we could find out that soil Ph is dependent on precipitation level, or vegetation type, and (with enough information) we could be able to reconstruct the underlying spatial process.__

-We are generally interested in understanding the underlying process (which variable influence it? how does it change in space and time?) and to recreate it (by producing model predictions.
+We are generally interested in understanding the underlying process (which variable influences it? how does it change in space and time?) and to recreate it (by producing model predictions).
 {% endcapture %}
 {% include callout.html content=callout colour='callout' %}